linkerd/website/linkerd.io/content/2.12/tasks/upgrade.md

 refactored, in that they no longer install their namespaces, leaving that to the `helm` command (or to a previous step in your CD pipeline), and they rely on an post-install hook to add the required metadata into that namespace.
-Therefore you also need to delete and reinstall them; for example for Linkerd-Viz:
+Therefore you need to delete and reinstall them; for example for Linkerd-Viz:

 ```bash
 # update the helm repo